mei-pan/mei-pan/README.md

 <!--
 **mei-pan/mei-pan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-Here are some ideas to get you started:
+I am a biologist by training.
+Had worked in academaic and biotech settings for the past few years focus on neuroscience and drug discovery. through my last position,  I got a chance to see the potiential of artifical intelligence in drug discovery and decided to embrack on this career transition journey to self study AI. check out my github pages for all the project I worked on

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on developing skills in machine learning and artifical intelligence.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning computer vision.
-- 👯 I’m looking to collaborate on ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: let's connect on LinkedIn
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I am an amateur photographer
--->

 ## Project List
-- Blah
+### Machine Learning Related
+### Data Science Related